elastic/connectors/docs/DEVELOPING.md

 ##### `url`

-The host url of the account for ServiceNow.
+The host url of the ServiceNow instance.

 ##### `username`